 land tours and small-ship voyages led by practicing archaeologists who offer behind-the-scenes commentary and insight that only scholars can provide.

 Earthwatch Institute, 3 Clocktower Pl., Maynard, MA 01754-0075; 800-776-0188 or 978-461-0081, fax.
 978-461-2332; email@example.com, www.earthwatch.org.
 Since 1971, this

 international nonprofit organization has placed more than 81,000 volunteers with field researchers engaged in a dazzling menu of

 scientific and social science research around the world.
 In the

 next year, 14 sponsored archaeological dig projects will welcome the helping hands of volunteers.

-The Responsible Travel website, www.responsibletravel.com, showcases a number of volunteer dig programs from the Netherlands Antilles in the Caribbean to Tanzania’s Olduvai Gorge in Serengeti National Park.
+The Responsible Travel website, www.responsibletravel.com, showcases a number of volunteer dig programs (use their search for "special interest" to find archeology tours) from the Netherlands Antilles in the Caribbean to Tanzania’s Olduvai Gorge in Serengeti National Park.